alfarih31/alfarih31.github.io/_includes/docs/resume.md

         <span style="font-weight: 300;font-size: large;margin-top:0;">Software Engineer </span>
         <br>
         <span>
-            I am software engineer with over 4 years of experience as fullstack web developer on various technology industries.
+            I am a software engineer with over 5 YoE as Fullstack Web Developer on various technology industries.
 I am not limiting myself to a single programming language or framework.
-I proficients with Python, Node.Js, Typescript, & Golang.
-I able to working individually or working in teams.
-I conceptualize ideas for the team and the product owner with my experiences & knowledges in software engineering to improve and develop a product
+I'd like to talk and read about software designs & patterns.
+I proficient with Python, Node.Js, Typescript, & Golang.
+I able to work individually or working in teams.
+I conceptualize ideas for the team and the product owner with my experiences & knowledges in software engineering to improve and develop a product.
         </span>
     </div>
     <div style="width:50%;display:flex;flex-direction:column;align-items:flex-end">